jiriks74/Docker-DocumentServer/README.md

 6. Add your server Address and Secret key
 7. Save

-#### Version tags
+#### Tags used on DockerHub
 - `latest` - the latest version of the Documentserver -  `amd64` version
-- `latest-arm64` - the latest version of the Documentserver -  `arm64` version
 - Version tags (eg. `7.0.1-37`) - these tags are equal to the Documentserver version of the `onlyoffice-documentserver` debian package used in the image
-  - Add `-arm64` behind version tags to get the `arm64` version

-## Building the image yourself (not recommended - takes a lot of time)
+## Building the image yourself (not recommended - may take a lot of time)

 #### 1. Clone the repository (for example to your home directory `cd /home/$USER/`)

-   `git clone https://github.com/jiriks74/Docker-DocumentServer-Arm64.git && cd Docker-DocumentServer-Arm64`
+   `git clone https://github.com/jiriks74/Docker-DocumentServer.git && cd Docker-DocumentServer`

 #### 2. Build the docker image
+##### Building only for the architecture you are building the image on (when building on Raspberry Pi result will be `arm64`, when on pc result will be `amd64`)
    `docker-compose build`

-   - This may take some time
+##### Building for all supported architectures (you have to have your environment setup for emulation of arm64 with `qemu`)
+   `docker buildx build --platform linux/arm64,linux/amd64,linux/386 .

 #### 3. Create and start the container
    `docker-compose up -d`